SpIDer Gate

 Jobs—job search websites.

 One and the same website can belong simultaneously to several categories.
-Access to such website is blocked even if it belongs to any of the unwanted categories.
+Access to such website is blocked if it belongs to any of the unwanted categories.

 Details: